gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

                             display.show(img)
                             sleep(200)

-                .. tab-item:: Q2
+                .. tab-item:: Q3

-                    Create an animation using the fill method in which the brighness of all the pixels goes form 0 to 9 and back to 0 in less than 2 seconds.
+                    Create an animation using the fill method in which the brightness of all the pixels goes from 0 to 9 and back to 0 in less than 2 seconds.

                     .. code-block:: python